-While they are self-fertile, blueberries will produce more fruit if they are pollinated by another variety of the same type (e.g. choose 2 different rabbiteye varieties to ensure they are both pollinated).
+While they are self-fertile, blueberries will produce more fruit if they are pollinated by another variety of the same type (e.g, choose two different Rabbiteye varieties to ensure they are both pollinated).

 Best planted in full sun, though they will tolerate part shade.
-Prefers free-draining, slightly acidic soil that is rich in organic matter.
+Prefer free-draining, slightly acidic soil that is rich in organic matter.

-Container Growing – If you are short of space they can be grown in a large pot, that should hold at least 40L of potting mix.
-A half wine-barrel is ideal and can hold 2 plants.
+Container growing – If you are short of space, they can be grown in a large pot that should hold at least 40L of potting mix.
+A half wine-barrel is ideal and can hold two plants.